AmberELEC/website/docs/System-CDI.md

 ## ROM Sets

-The CDi uses TOSEC compatible chd images.
-In order to check if your files are valid, you can check them against MAME's [CDi XML softwarelist](https://raw.githubusercontent.com/mamedev/mame/master/hash/cdi.xml)
+The CDi uses chd images compatible with MAME 0.239.
+In order to check if your files are valid, you can check them against MAME's [CDi XML softwarelist](https://raw.githubusercontent.com/mamedev/mame/mame0239/hash/cdi.xml)

 ## Digital Video Cartridge games